-I've taught creative writing at the College of William & Mary, Oberlin College, Portland Community College, the Writers in the Schools Program in Portland, Stanford University, and the University of Iowa.
+I've taught creative writing at the College of William & Mary, Oberlin College, Portland Community College, the Writers in the Schools Program in Portland, Stanford University, and the University of Iowa, and next up I'll be teaching undergraduates and MFA students at beautiful Northern Arizona University.
 Some recent and upcoming courses:

 Intro to Creative Writing